inolen/quakejs-hand-port/README.md

 # quakejs

-NOTE: This project depends on the quakejs-demoq3 project for assets, so please clone with:
+NOTE: This project depends on two sub-modules for assets, so please be sure to clone with:
 `git clone --recursive https://github.com/inolen/quakejs.git`

 ## Quickstart